Find Trade Colleges

 86% Freshmen Loans

-The total student population at Wisconsin Academy a Paul Mitchell Partner Group-PMTS Lincoln is 38, which includes 38 full-time undergraduates.
+There are 38 full-time undergraduates at Wisconsin Academy, and 38 students altogether.
 The school has a student-to-faculty ratio of 17 to 1.

-Roughly 86% of students at Wisconsin Academy take out loans to pay for college.
+Approximately 86% of the students who attend this school take out loans.
 The average amount of student loans is $7,622 a year.

 A typical bachelor’s-degree holder from this school earns an average of $22,631 during the early-career years.